Cody-Gardiner/Remnant-Map-Analyzer-Remake/README.md

 CMD ["nginx", "-g", "daemon off;"]
 ```

-You can create the docker image using the below command on you server of choice ():
+You can create the docker image using the below command on you server of choice:

 ```bash
 docker build -t remnant {root_path_where_dockerfile_is}